-FIFA open to salary cap and transfer fee limit proposals
+Fifa open to salary cap and transfer fee limit proposals

 The French league, declared over in late April, said it would have to take out a government-guaranteed loan of some 225 million euros to tide over clubs impacted by the loss in income from broadcasters.

-Last season's Champions League finalists Tottenham have received a £175 million loan from the Bank of England to help them through the crisis as the club predicted losses of £200 million over the next year.
+Last season's Champions League finalists Tottenham have received a £175-million loan from Bank of England to help them through the crisis, as the club predicted losses of £200 million over the next year.

 However, Infantino said a reworked international schedule could be published shortly.